abhijeet-godspeed/notes/QA-Engineer-v3/QA-Document-Writer.md

 - **Edge Cases:** Large payloads, missing fields, invalid data, etc.
 - **Concurrent Operations:** Simultaneous requests or actions.
 - **Configuration/Environment:** Behavior under different environment settings.
+- **If its a godspeed project, do not include input schema validation tests because godspeed already handles that.**

 ### Step 6: Database handling
 - Since these are functional tests and will include a real database, you will need to perform the operations on the database itself to see if the changes has been made to database or not.